 - Benzoyl Peroxide, Hydrogen Peroxide, Glycolic acid and face peel / skin lightening products must be kept away from the tattooed area as continued use could lighten the pigment resulting in a bleached out color.

 - If you are having laser resurfacing or laser hair removal after your tattoo has healed, please inform the laser technician.
 Continue at your own discretion.
 Laser procedures may darken, lighten, or discolor the tattooed area.

-- This treatment is only meant to last 1-2 years depending on your skin and lifestyle.
+- This treatment is only meant to last 1-2 years depending on your skin and daily lifestyle.
 Touch-ups will be necessary.

 - If you have oily skin, an iron deficiency, or a very strong immune system, your pigment will not last as long as others.
 If this is your case, you may have to come back earlier for touch-ups.

 - Oily skin will not heal as crisp as dry skin.

 - If you are trying to fix a tattoo done previously by another artist, the final results may not completely hide the previous work.
 You may need additional appointments to have better results.

 ** Following these guidelines is extremely important for the healed results of your Cosmetic Tattoo**